Gaps and Gains

-How has the last unprecedented year and a half affected our children and teens?
+How has the last year and a half affected our children and teens?

 During this pandemic season, youth have experienced loss, trauma, racial justice concerns, excessive screen time, upended routines, and isolation.
 They’ve also experienced less frenzied schedules, perhaps developed some new skills and interests, and experienced different kinds of family time (for better or worse).

 The Covid-19 year has changed children’s lives in so many ways.
 While the long-term developmental impact of navigating this global pandemic is yet to be known, we’ll have a chance to look together at the latest research, survey data and anecdotal accounts of suffering and resilience.
-We’ll discuss relevant clinical considerations, interventions and applicable activities through a decolonizing lens.
+Dr. Chiang and I are excited to reflect on relevant clinical considerations to help youth and families heal and thrive.
+We’ll be looking at interventions and applicable activities through a decolonizing lens.

 Friday, July 30 from 9am to 11am